Get started

 © 2024

-This issue can affect home routers (for example, Google Wifi), corporate DNS servers, and ISP DNS servers.
+This issue can affect home routers (for example, Google Wi-Fi), corporate DNS servers, and internet service provider (ISP) DNS servers.

-When accessing internal services over Tailscale, it may be convenient to use DNS names.
+When accessing internal services over Tailscale, it might be convenient to use DNS names.
 For example, imagine an internal dashboard located at dashboard.internal.example.com which uses an address of 10.0.0.1.
-10.0.0.1 is a private IP address and can not be reached over the public Internet.
+10.0.0.1 is a private IP address and can not be reached over the public internet.
 If that IP address is shared with your tailnet using a subnet router, then members of your tailnet can easily access the dashboard using its name.
-Great!

-Unfortunately, if someone on your tailnet tries to load dashboard.internal.example.com from their home, and their home router or ISP has DNS rebinding protection enabled, the internal dashboard will not be accessible.
+Unfortunately, if someone in your tailnet tries to load dashboard.internal.example.com from their home, and their home router or ISP has DNS rebinding protection enabled, the internal dashboard will not be accessible.

-MagicDNS is not affected by DNS rebinding protection, as it works entirely within the Tailscale client and no external DNS server is involved.
+MagicDNS is not affected by DNS rebinding protection because it works entirely within the Tailscale client without involving external DNS servers.

 Workarounds to consider when using Tailscale